-(b) The applicant is requested to submit a drawing showing a revised surface water layout of proposed development.
-Show the type and size (Capacity in m3) of attenuation systems proposed.
+- (b) The applicant is requested to submit a drawing showing a revised surface water layout of proposed development.
+Show the type and size (Capacity in m3) of attenuation systems proposed. - (c) The Environmental Services Department has also recommended the use of water butts.